-It’s not clear what Rowling's motivations or reasons were for the follows and likes highlighted by Fairchild and others, and it’s not clear what Rowling's views are on trans issues.
-As such, the claim that she had "confirmed [her] stance against transgender women" was false on two grounds.
+In June 2019, it wasn't clear what Rowling's motivations or reasons were for the follows and likes highlighted by Fairchild and others, and in June 2019, it was not clear what Rowling's views were on trans issues.
+As such, in June 2019, when Fairchild published her post, the claim that Rowling had "confirmed [her] stance against transgender women" was false on two grounds.
 First, Rowling had not herself made substantive public utterances about trans issues, so there was no clear "stance" to be confirmed, and second, even if there had been, Rowling's following of Berns' account in June 2019 would not constitute relevant reliable evidence, since it had several possible explanations.

 Ambiguity and uncertainty

-In her blog post, Fairchild argued that the absence of an explicit comment from Rowling on trans issues indicated not that Rowling's views were unclear, but rather that she was, in short, creating plausible deniability around her views, which she was signalling in other ways (that is, through the tweets she likes and accounts she follows):
+In her blog post, Fairchild argued that the absence of an explicit comment from Rowling on trans issues, up to that point, indicated not that Rowling's views were unclear, but rather that she was, in short, creating plausible deniability around her views, which she was signaling in other ways (that is, through the tweets she likes and accounts she follows):